jsplumb/mottle/README.md

 - automatic mapping of mouse events to their touch equivalents on touch enabled devices
 - "smart" click handling: not posting a click event if the mouse has moved between mousedown and mouseup
-- simulation of click/dblclick/contextmenu events for touch devices
+- simulation of contextmenu events for touch devices
+- tap/dbltap events (touch and mouse devices)
 - event delegation
 - mouseenter and mouseexit event support
 - event triggering